EdgeNet-project/edgenet-project.github.io/remote_login_set.md

 replicas of that pod across EdgeNet.
 You will then be able to log into these replicas and conduct pings and traceroutes.

-## What You Will Do
+## What You Will Do and What You Will Learn
 You will create a vanilla CentOS image and install the `ping` and `traceroute` tools on it.
 You will deploy this image to EdgeNet nodes around the world.
 You will then log in to one or more nodes and conduct measurements from those nodes.

+Following this tutorial, you will have the skills necessary to create a Linux container, install the software that you like via a package manager, and save the container as a Docker image for later deployment.
+You will be able to deploy that image and log into instances of it and use the software from each instance.

-## Technologies You Will Use
+## Technologies That You Will Use
 The technologies that you will use are:

 1. [Docker](https://www.docker.com/), to create your container
+2. [RPM] (https://rpm.org/), to install the software in the container
-2. [Kubernetes](https://kubernetes.io/), to deploy the containers to the EdgeNet nodes
+3. [Kubernetes](https://kubernetes.io/), to deploy the containers to the EdgeNet nodes

 ## Prepare
 Create accounts: